 1. Pest Information

-The weevil Conotrachelus nenuphar (Herbst) (Coleoptera: Curculionidae) is a native fruit pest in eastern North America, where its main hosts include native and exotic rosaceous plant species (Chapman, 1938).
+The weevil Conotrachelus nenuphar (Herbst) (Coleoptera: Curculionidae) is a native fruit pest in eastern North America, where its main hosts include native and exotic rosaceous plant species (Chapman, 1938; CABI, 2017).
 It is an agricultural pest of orchard fruit – especially Prunus spp. (plums, peaches, nectarines, cherries), Malus pumila (apples), Pyrus communis (pears) and Vaccinium corymbosum (blueberries) (Quaintance and Jenne, 1912; Chapman, 1938).
 The adult beetles will feed on the fruits of many other kinds of plants including Cydonia oblonga, Diospyros kaki, Fragaria × ananassa, Ribes spp. and Vitis spp., and if given the opportunity will even feed on tropical fruits (Quaintance and Jenne, 1912; Chapman, 1938; Hallman and Gould, 2004).
 C. nenuphar discriminates among these potential food sources and prefers Prunus spp.
 M. pumila and P. communis (Jenkins et al., 2006; Leskey and Wright, 2007).
 Females will oviposit in these fruits, and larvae can successfully develop in any of them.
 Larvae have been known to develop in fungal black knot (Plowrightia morbosa) on Prunus avium (Quaintance and Jenne, 1912; Jenkins et al., 2006).
-For more general information on C. nenuphar, including a more comprehensive host list, see CABI (2017).